htmldbjs/htmldbjs/docs/methods/initializeHTMLDBIndexedDB.md

 ### `HTMLDB.initializeHTMLDBIndexedDB`

-This method initializes Browser's local DB indexedDB and creates all the object stores required.
+This method initializes indexedDB and creates all the object stores required.

 #### Description